 - Basket discounts.
 These lead to a discount off the price of items in your basket.

 - Post-order actions.
 These are benefits that don’t affect your order total but trigger some action once the order is placed.
 For instance, if your site supports loyalty points, you might create an offer that gives 200 points when a certain product is bought.

 Oscar also lets you create your own benefits for use in offers.

 A custom benefit can be used by creating a benefit class and registering it so it is available to be used.

 A benefit class must be a proxy class and have the following methods:

-from oscar.apps.offer import models class MyCustomBenefit(models.Benefit): class Meta: proxy = True @property def description(self): """ Describe what the benefit does.
+from oscar.apps.offer import models class MyCustomBenefit(models.Benefit): class Meta: proxy = True @property def name(self): return "My Custom Benefit" @property def description(self): """ Describe what the benefit does.
 This is used in the dashboard when selecting benefits for offers. """ def apply(self, basket, condition, offer): """ Apply the benefit to the passed basket and mark the appropriate items as consumed.
 The condition and offer are passed as these are sometimes required to implement the correct consumption behaviour.
-Should return an instance of ``oscar.apps.offer.models.ApplicationResult`` """ def apply_deferred(self, basket, order, application): """ Perform a 'post-order action' if one is defined for this benefit Should return a message indicating what has happend.
+Should return an instance of ``oscar.apps.offer.models.ApplicationResult`` """ def apply_deferred(self, basket, order, application): """ Perform a 'post-order action' if one is defined for this benefit Should return a message indicating what has happened.
 This will be stored with the order to provide audit of post-order benefits. """

 As noted in the docstring, the